DarkBones/darkbones.dev/content/posts/rag-how-i-made-my-2nd-brain-talk-back/index.md

 1. Check if the chunk we're processing is already in the database, so we don't have to ask an LLM to summarize it again.
 2. Return the original chunk content to keep the resulting prompt as small as possible.

-Remember, this is not to benefit the LLM.
-This is to benefit the vector database and help it figure out where to put pieces of information, so the most relevant information can be returned.
+*Remember, this is not to benefit the LLM.
+This is to benefit the vector database and help it figure out where to put pieces of information, so the most relevant information can be returned.*

 This simple addition of context isn’t just useful for decoding movie plots.
-In real-world scenarios—like legal document retrieval or technical knowledge bases—this strategy drastically reduces irrelevant results and hallucinations, leading to more accurate and trustworthy responses.
+In real-world scenarios—like legal document retrieval or technical knowledge bases, this strategy drastically reduces irrelevant results and hallucinations, leading to more accurate and trustworthy responses.

 ## Solving the First Person Confusion

 This one is quite simple, and a little bit hacky.
 I have a directory in my knowledge base with my first name.
 If the chunk processor is processing any file in this directory or any of its sub-directories, I add an additional prompt instructing the LLM to replace all instances of *I*, *me*, *my* with my actual full name and to make it **"abundantly clear that this chunk is about me"**.
 And then when my prompt gets sent to the vector database to retrieve relevant chunks, it's also augmented with my name by simply prepending it.

+> John Doe: What is my PB in the 5k?

 Sure, this isn’t the most elegant fix, but it works.
 And when it comes to RAG systems, simple and effective often beats complex and fragile.
 By swapping out first-person pronouns with my full name in personal files, the system can now differentiate between my achievements and that travel blog I saved about climbing Mount Fuji.